Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

-\item \myit{Color layer $B_0$} By definition, the components $M$ selected in step~\ref{phase:setR}, i.e., the nodes in $B_0$, are $\Delta$-list colorable and of radius $\leq r$.
-As there are no edges between different components in $M$ by construction they can be handled independently.
-We find a coloring by brute forcing each component.
+\item \myit{Color layer $B_0$} Each connected component of layer $B_0$ corresponds to one DCC in $M$ (selected in step~\ref{phase:setR}).
+Thus each connected component of $B_0$ is $\Delta$-list colorable and of radius $\leq r$.
+We find a coloring by brute forcing each component independently.